Skip to main navigation Skip to main content

 Since implemented in 2005, through 2023, the state tax credit has resulted in 1,258 properties rehabilitated across Kentucky and $782.8 million of private funds invested in historic buildings, leveraged through $57.5 million in credits.

-Administered by the National Park Service and state historic preservation offices, the National Register is the nation's official list of historic and archaeological resources deemed worthy of preservation.
+Administered by the National Park Service and State Historic Preservation Offices, the National Register is the nation's official list of historic and archaeological resources deemed worthy of preservation.

 One of the most successful programs in terms of preservation and economic impact is the Kentucky Main Street Program, administered by KHC and based on a model established by the National Main Street Center, Inc. Kentucky Main Street predates Main Street America as the oldest statewide Main Street program in the nation, helping spur economic revitalization in more than 100 participating Kentucky communities since 1979.